 - Only single-sided access is needed making it ideal for surveying floors, walls, decks, slabs, tunnels and balconies.

-- Different frequencies can be used to provide different resolutions and penetration depths.
+- Different frequencies provide different resolutions and penetration depths.

-- GPR provides high-resolution continuous survey data that can be interpreted qualitatively, in real-time, or processed off-site.
+- High-resolution continuous survey data which can be interpreted qualitatively, in real-time, or processed off-site.

 - Faster, safer and lower cost than radiography (X-ray).